-Articles published ahead of print: Fraser, D.A., A.K.
-Laust, E.L.
-Nelson, and A.J.
-Tenner.
+Articles published ahead of print: Fraser, D. A., A. K. Laust, E. L. Nelson, and A. J. Tenner.
 2009.
 C1q differentially modulates phagocytosis and cytokine responses during ingestion of apoptotic cells by human monocytes, macrophages, and dendritic cells.
 J. Immunol. doi:10.4049/jimmunol.0902232.

 - 7. Footnotes should be used to designate the source of support, new or special abbreviations used, correspondence address, current address, etc. Footnotes should be numbered consecutively and will appear on the title page, but for submission are grouped together and placed on a separate page between the References and the Figure Legends. - 8.
 Abbreviations that may be used without definition are provided in the Standard Abbreviations list.
 Spell out nonstandard abbreviations used less than three times.
 Nonstandard abbreviations used three or more times must be defined in a footnote.
 Abbreviations and their definitions must be consistent throughout the text. - 9.
 Tables must be numbered with Roman numerals in order of appearance in the text.
 All tables must have a title.
 Table legends are prepared as footnotes to the table and are included with the table.
 Tables must be in DOC file format.
 Each table should be submitted as a separate file. - 10.
 Figure legends must be numbered with Arabic numerals in order of appearance in the text and should include a short title after the figure number.
-Where possible, symbols and patterns used to distinguish data should be defined in a key placed within the graphic rather than in the figure legend. - 11.
+Where possible, symbols and patterns used to distinguish data should be defined in a key placed within the graphic rather than in the figure legend.
+All figure legends must specify the number of times each experiment was independently performed, as well as the number of animals or replicates in each experimental group.
+For flow cytometry experiments, authors should specify the gating strategies in the Materials and Methods or in the figure legend. - 11.
 Figures At initial submission, please submit low-resolution files of the smallest possible size that will convey the needed information.
 Smaller files can be downloaded more quickly by reviewers and will hasten the review process.
+Alternatively, a single PDF of text plus figures may be submitted at initial submission.